vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/external.md

 Markmap is a tool for converting Markdown into mind maps.
 It supports more format and content than the built-in flowchart of the theme.

-1. Use [Markmap](https://markmap.js.org/) to generate mind map html file
+1. Use [Markmap](https://markmap.js.org/) to generate mind map HTML file
-1. Place the html file under `.vuepress/public/`
+1. Place the HTML file under `.vuepress/public/`
 1. Insert into Markdown via `<iframe>`

 Input: